School of Information: Registration FAQ

 Your full-time faculty advisor advises you on course selection and can provide you with guidance in exploring and setting professional goals.
 They will also grade your Portfolio, which is a graduation requirement that all students will submit in their final semester.
 To find your faculty advisor, please consult the current list of faculty advisor/student advisee assignments.

-Your academic advisor advises you on degree planning, approves your courses in Student Planning each semester, and assists with administrative processes in support of your education.
-Your academic advisor is either Quinn Lai or Meredith Brull.
+Your staff advisor advises you on degree planning, and assists with administrative processes in support of your education.
+Your staff advisor is either Quinn Lai or Meredith Brull.

-Yes, in order to change your faculty advisor please email your academic advisor.
+Yes, in order to change your faculty advisor please email your staff advisor.
 The newly requested faculty advisor will need to agree to this change before it can be finalized.

 Course Waivers

-The only courses that students are permitted to waive are INFO-654: Information Technologies and INFO-610: Introduction to Statistics.
+The only courses that students can apply to waive are INFO-654: Information Technologies and INFO-610: Introduction to Statistics.

 Students with significant incoming technology experience may apply to waive taking INFO 654: Information Technologies by submitting the INFO-654: Information Technologies Waiver Request Form.
 Before submitting the waiver request form, you should first review the syllabus to assess your existing familiarity with the topics covered.
 You will be notified with a decision regarding your waiver request within one week and if you are approved for the course waiver, a letter to that effect will be added to your file.